drbean/edit/tsailin/2019APBR_english_proofing.md

 model for reference in the study of business model transitions by contract manufacturers.

-Through the examination of the business model transition of Taiwanese contract manufacturers, it could find that business model innovation generates from the reposition of value proposition in the existing market, which still takes parts of works in value chains (Zott and Amit 2010; Amit and Zott 2012; Johnson, Christensen, and Kagermann 2008).
-The firms would illustrate their business activities and engagement of innovation mix to provide the value to the customers in the existing market, which they repositioned (Bucherer, Eisert, and Gassmann 2012;
+Through examination of the business model transitions of Taiwanese contract manufacturers, we see that business model innovation is generated as a result of the repositioning of a value proposition in an existing market in which the manufacturer continues to take part in work on the value chain (Zott and Amit 2010; Amit and Zott 2012; Johnson, Christensen, and Kagermann 2008).
+Firms leverage their business activities and engagement of innovation mix to provide value to their customers in the market in which they reposition themselves (Bucherer, Eisert, and Gassmann 2012;
 Teece 2010).
-When the firm intends to reclaim their business models, they will purchase the transition of innovation mix in production and organizational works for reconfiguring their business activities to meet the new value proposition in the existing market (Sánchez and Ricart 2010; Carayannis, Sindakis, and Walter 2015).
-In other words, it could conclude that business model innovation rooted in value repositioning, and the transition of the business model demonstrates in the reconfiguration of the innovation mix to describe new business activities.
-Therefore, the firms have to pay their effort to catch up on the innovation practices in the business model transition.
+When a firm intends to change its business model, it will use as purchase its transitional innovation mix in production and organizational work to reconfigure its business activities and create its new value proposition for its existing market (Sánchez and Ricart 2010; Carayannis, Sindakis, and Walter 2015).
+In other words, we can conclude that business model innovation is rooted in value repositioning, and a business model transition is demonstrated in the reconfiguration of the innovation mix that prefigures new business activities.
+Therefore, firms have to make efforts to tailor their innovation practices to their business model transition.

 In practical implication, this paper points out some challenges on the upgrading of the business model to the latecomers.
 At first, although